 Hey, Jake and Elwood. –Neat!
 Cab Calloway.

-Jake and Elwood Blues are two characters played by John Belushi and Dan Aykroyd, who started performing in 1978 with the occasional appearance on Saturday Night Live, released several albums, toured the country, and made the 1980 film The Blues Brothers.
-In that film, the aforementioned Calloway played Curtis, a janitor at the orphanage where Jake and Elwood grew up, who taught them about the blues.
+Jake and Elwood Blues are characters created by John Belushi and Dan Aykroyd—two brothers in dark suits, dark glasses, skinny ties and fedora hats, who play some mean Chicago-style blues.
+They started performing in 1978 with appearances on Saturday Night Live (NBC, 1975-present), released several albums, toured the country, and made the 1980 film The Blues Brothers and its 1998 sequel Blues Brothers 2000.
+Cab Calloway (1907-1994) was one of the best-beloved bandleaders of the swing era.
+His orchestra performed regularly at the famous Cotton Club during the Harlem Renaissance.
+Calloway was also a tremendously talented singer, an ability showcased in songs like “Kickin’ the Gong Around” and his signature tune, “Minnie the Moocher.”
+In the original Blues Brothers film, Calloway played Curtis, a janitor at the orphanage where Jake and Elwood grew up, who taught them about the blues.

 Toy boat, toy boat, toy boat.